Ipsen: In Rare Disease

 Increlex (mecasermin) injection is a prescription medicine used to treat children who are very short for their age because their bodies do not make enough IGF-1.
 This condition is called primary IGF-1 deficiency.
+Increlex was sold to Euton Pharmaceuticals in December 2024.

+Bylvay (odevixibat) is a non‑systemic ileal bile acid transporter (IBAT) inhibitor used in the treatment of progressive familial intrahepatic cholestasis (PFIC) in young patients.
+It is approved in the United States for individuals from three months of age and in the European Union from six months of age.
+The medicine is also indicated for cholestatic pruritus in patients with Alagille syndrome (ALGS), with age thresholds varying by region.

+Iqirvo (elafibranor) is an oral peroxisome proliferator‑activated receptor alpha/delta (PPAR‑α/δ) agonist indicated for the treatment of primary biliary cholangitis (PBC), an autoimmune liver disease characterized by the progressive destruction of small bile ducts.
+The medicine is approved in the United States and conditionally approved in the European Union for use in adults with an inadequate response to ursodeoxycholic acid (UDCA) or for those who cannot tolerate UDCA.

 Sohonos (palovarotene) is an oral investigational, selective retinoic-acid receptor gamma (RARγ) agonist being developed as a potential treatment for people living with the debilitating ultra-rare genetic disorder fibrodysplasia ossificans progressiva (FOP).

 In Neuroscience

 Dysport (Botulinum toxin) is a prescription medicine used for pathologies characterized by involuntary and uncomfortable muscle contractions (dystonias: blepharospasm, spasmodic torticollis, hemifacial spasm; spasticity: spasticity of the upper or lower limb, dynamic deformation of the equine foot).
 This drug is also used in aesthetic medicine to temporarily reduce certain wrinkles.

 Fondation Ipsen

 The Fondation Ipsen pour la recherche thérapeutique, created in 1983 under the aegis of the Fondation de France, supports work in the field of therapeutic research.
 In particular is focused on helping improve the lives of patients with rare diseases.

 It has contributed to numerous major advances in biological and medical research, organized scientific conferences, and produced literature and content to help patients and the wider community understand rare diseases.

 Since 2007, Fondation Ipsen has initiated several series of meetings in partnership with the Salk Institute, the Karolinska Institutet, the Massachusetts General Hospital, the DMMGF (Days of Molecular Medicine Global Foundation), as well as with the journals Nature, Cell and Science.
 The Fondation Ipsen has published more than 100 books and awarded more than 250 prizes and grants.

 In 2021, Fondation Ipsen worked directly with 146 organizations to assess the needs of patients with rare diseases.
 Fondation Ipsen and Science Magazine organized 9 webinars with the world's leading specialists in rare diseases, as well as policymakers from all over the world.The webinars addressed a variety of essential topics for patients living with rare diseases and their families.
 The webinars received such a strong response that Science Magazine and the Fondation now co-publish an international magazine for the rare disease community: The Rare Disease Gazette.